§ 4a Residence Act

 Before hiring a foreign employee, the employer must verify whether the employee possesses a valid residence permit with a work permit .
 According to Section 4a, Paragraph 5, Sentence 1 of the Residence Act, a foreigner may only be employed or commissioned to perform other paid services or work if they possess a residence permit and are not subject to any prohibition or restriction in this regard.
 Employers must verify this.
 This applies not only when the foreigner is first hired, but also if the residence permit needs to be extended.

-When carrying out the verification requirements under Section 4a, Paragraph 5 of the Residence Act, it is particularly important to ensure that the foreign national holds a work permit for the respective company .
-As such, many residence permits are tied to a specific employer (so-called employer binding ).
+When conducting the review process under Section 4a, Paragraph 5 of the Residence Act, it is particularly important to ensure that the foreign national holds a work permit for the company in question .
+As such, many residence permits are tied to a specific employer (so-called employer-specific binding ).
 Foreign nationals may then only work for that employer.
 If they change employers, they must apply for the appropriate change of employer permit.
 Changing employers without permission would otherwise constitute illegal employment .
-This also applies if they change departments or positions within the company, as long as they are tied to that employer.
+This also applies if they change departments or positions within the company, as long as they are bound to that employer.

 3. Duty to retain documents (Section 4a (5) sentence 2 no. 2 Residence Act)